Skip to main content

 • Investigate with us what’s really going on.

-• Develop your child’s true learning potential through an individualized neurodevelopmental home program.
+• Develop your child’s true learning potential through an individualised neurodevelopmental home program.

 • Work with a specialist dyslexia tutor who actually understands what dyslexia is, to develop strategies for effective learning